girder/girder/docs/development.rst

 Running the tests with coverage tracing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run python coverage on your tests, configure with cmake and run **ctest**, and the coverage data will be automatically generated.
+To run python coverage on your tests, configure with cmake and run **ctest**.
+The coverage data will be automatically generated.
 After the tests are run, you can find the HTML output from the coverage tool in the source directory under **/clients/web/dev/built/py_coverage**.

 Creating tests
 ^^^^^^^^^^^^^^